-This information is directed to those UNH employees who hold H-1B status.
+This information is for UNH employees who hold H-1B status.

 H-1B Status Granted through Change of Status from within the U.S.

-If you were granted a change in status to H-1B, O-1 or TN in the U.S., you were issued Form I-797 by the U.S. Citizenship and Immigration Services (USCIS).
-Please be aware that Form I-797 is not a visa, although it does permit you to work for UNH for the time period specified on the Form.
+If you were granted a change in status to H-1B from within the U.S., you were issued Form I-797 by USCIS.
+Please be aware that Form I-797 is not a visa, although it does permit you to work at UNH for a specific time period.

 The next time you travel outside of the U.S., you need to apply for a visa in order to return in H-1B status.
-You will need to take the original Form I-797, along with any other documents required by the U.S. Embassy or Consulate outside the U.S. where you will apply.
-We recommend that you visit the appropriate Embassy’s or Consulate’s website for specific visa issuance requirements.
+You will need to take the original Form I-797, along with any other documents required by the U.S. Embassy or Consulate.

 Special Information for Canadian Citizens

-Citizens of Canada are not required to obtain a visa to enter the U.S. However, the H-1B employment does require a petition to the USCIS.
-If you are in Canada, we will forward the approval notice to you.
-Because you do not need a visa, you will simply present Form I-797 to the Immigration Officer at the port-of-entry (if driving) or to pre-flight inspection at the airport.
+Citizens of Canada are not required to obtain a visa to enter the U.S. However, an H-1B petition still must be filed with USCIS.
+You will simply present your Form I-797 to the U.S. Customs Officer at the port-of-entry.

 Maximum Presence in the U.S.

 The maximum allowable time for any individual to remain in the U.S. in H-1B status is six years.
-Immigration regulations permit an employer to ask for a maximum of an initial three years initially (some departments request less time, especially if funding is uncertain), with extensions of up to an additional three years possible.
+Immigration regulations permit an employer to ask for a maximum of an initial three years, with extensions of up to an additional three years.
 At the end of the six year period, the holder of an H-1B visa must do one of the following:

 - depart the U.S. for a period of not less than one year before s/he is eligible for a new H-1B status; or visa;